cma5/c-midi/README.md

 Installation: For Win32 64bit I provide a pre built .exe in the build directory.

 For Linux or Mac, you have to build it yourself:
-The 2 header files are stored in the incl. subdirectory and referenced in the code as relative paths.
+The 2 header files are stored in the incl subdirectory and referenced in the code as relative paths.
 The main.c is located in src.

 You can compile it with probably most c compilers.